antoan-m/angular-project/README.md

 The public part - users can browse the games visit generic pages like About.
 To buy a game they should regiter/login.

-The private part - the user has access to specific pages depending on his role like profile, orders, withlist...
+The private part - the user has access to specific pages depending on his role like profile, orders, wishlist...

 ------------------------------------------------------------------------------------